mojingmojing/SearchIDOT/README.md

 pip install beautifulsoup4
 pip install xlrd
 ```
+## Why this project was built

-As a structural engineer, I was asked to go to find similar past projects posted online and download plans and use for reference at work.
+As a bridge engineer, I was asked to go to find similar past projects posted online and download plans and use for reference at work.

-What I would do is
+What I would do in the past was

 - go to IDOT[(Illinois Department of Transportation)](http://www.idot.illinois.gov/home/resources/Archives/transportation-bulletin-archives)website
 - download a list of CBIDS excel files from a certain release date